infinitiessoft/AttendenceSystem/README.md

 `Leave-setting:` Mainly there are two types **official and unofficial leaves**

- ***Official***- where the employee can apply in the Annual leave provided by the company, so he can keep the record of used and used days of leave from Annual Leave.
+ ***Official***- where the employee can apply in the Annual leave provided by the company, so he can keep the record of used and unused days of leave from Annual Leave.

-***UnOfficial***- are the Employees Personal or Sick Leave
+***UnOfficial***- are the Employees Personal or Sick Leave.

                    *By this the Employee can notify his activities to the Admin.*